syncfusion-content/blazor-docs/blazor/chart/how-to/add-remove.md

 <!-- markdownlint-disable MD036 -->

-# Add or remove a series dynamically in Blazor Chart Component
+# Add or Remove Series in Blazor Charts Component

 The chart series can be dynamically added or removed by adding and removing a series to the  [`ChartSeriesCollection`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeriesCollection.html).
 Follow the steps below to dynamically add or remove a series.